Classical Multiseparable Hamiltonian Systems, Superintegrability and Haantjes Geometry: Construction of Haantjes operators in : A novel geometric lift

-However, when $M \equiv T^{*}Q$, being $Q$ the configuration space of a mechanical system, one can plan to simplify the problem of constructing a $(T^{*}Q, \omega, \mathscr{H})$ manifold by lifting a given Haantjes operator $\bs{A}: TQ\rightarrow TQ$ to an Haantjes operator $\hat{\bs{A}}:T(T^{*}Q\to T(T^{*}Q)$ via a suitable geometric procedure that, in order to be effective, should preserve the vanishing condition of Haantjes tensors.
-Our procedure is inspired by the one introduced in \cite{IMM} for the construction of a suitable Nijenhuis operator for the Benenti systems and it has been successfully interpreted and applied in \cite{FP} in the context of the $\omega N$ geometry.
-In those works, technically the \emph{complete lift} from a manifold to its cotangent bundle introduced by Yano \cite{YI1973} has been adopted.
+However, when $M \equiv T^{*}Q$, being $Q$ the configuration space of a given mechanical system, one can plan to simplify the problem of constructing a $(T^{*}Q, \omega, \mathscr{H})$ manifold by means of a geometric procedure which allows us to lift a Haantjes operator $\bs{A}: TQ\rightarrow TQ$ to a suitable Haantjes operator $\hat{\bs{A}}:T(T^{*}Q)\to T(T^{*}Q)$.
+The approach envisaged, in order to be effective, should preserve the vanishing condition of Haantjes tensors.
+The procedure we propose to this aim is inspired by the one introduced in \cite{IMM} for the construction of a suitable Nijenhuis operator for the Benenti systems; later it has been successfully formulated and applied in \cite{FP} in the context of the $\omega N$ geometry.
+In those works, from a technical point of view the \emph{complete lift} from a manifold to its cotangent bundle, introduced by Yano in \cite{YI1973}, has been adopted.
 Although the Yano lift preserves the vanishing of Nijenhuis tensors, unfortunately this property does not hold true for the Haantjes case: the Yano lift of a Haantjes operator need not be another Haantjes operator.